Kentik Map

 - Show in AWS Console (only in AWS Topology view): Open the selected element in the AWS console to make configuration changes.

-- Show Path To (AWS subnets only): Displays a line showing the path that traffic will take out of a subnet towards its destination, which could be another subnet, a router in physical infrastructure, or an interconnection element like a Customer gateway.
+- Show Path To (AWS and Azure subnets only): Displays a line showing the path that traffic will take out of a subnet towards its destination, which could be another subnet, a router in physical infrastructure, or an interconnection element like a Customer gateway.
 The line includes a moving arrow that shows the direction of traffic.
 Hovering on the line opens a popup giving the from/to of the path.

 Note: In the AWS Topology view, clicking on the following types of AWS Interconnection Elements will directly open the Details drawer (see Kentik Map Details) rather than the actions menu: Direct Connection, Customer Gateway, Direct Connect Gateway, VPN Connection.